Workshops

 Always available

-We have been providing live webinars since Jan.
-2020 and adding the recorded links to the Canvas Workshop and Events page.
+We provide live webinars and share recording links on the Canvas Workshop and Events page.
 Please check out the page for items, such as:

 Self-Paced Online Courses